Páramos y Bosques Montanos de Jaén y Tabaconas

 About Páramos y Bosques Montanos de Jaén y Tabaconas

 Páramos y Bosques Montanos de Jaén y Tabaconas is a Regional Conservation Area located in the Cajamarca region of northern Peru, protecting a biologically exceptional landscape of high-altitude páramo grasslands and montane cloud forests along the western flank of the Andes near the towns of Jaén and Tabaconas.
-The conservation area straddles a critical transition zone between Pacific-facing dry ecosystems and wetter Amazonian-influenced habitats, creating extraordinary biodiversity through the overlapping of distinct biogeographic zones.
-It provides essential watershed services for communities in the Cajamarca and Amazonas regions, protecting the headwaters of rivers that supply water to towns and agricultural areas in both the Pacific and Atlantic drainages.
-The area is closely associated with the adjacent Tabaconas-Namballe National Sanctuary.
+[1] The conservation area covers 31,537 hectares across the districts of Tabaconas, San José del Alto, Chontalí, and Sallique in San Ignacio and Jaén provinces, straddles a critical transition zone between Pacific-facing dry ecosystems and wetter Amazonian-influenced habitats, and provides essential watershed services protecting the headwaters of rivers that supply water to approximately 7,195 direct and 439,428 indirect beneficiaries in the Cajamarca and Amazonas regions.
+[2] The area is closely associated with the adjacent Tabaconas-Namballe National Sanctuary.

 Wildlife Ecosystems

-The conservation area harbors a remarkable diversity of wildlife owing to its position at the intersection of Pacific and Amazonian biogeographic zones.
-The spectacled bear, South America's only bear species, is one of the most significant residents and uses the cloud forests and páramo extensively.
+The conservation area harbors a remarkable diversity of wildlife, with surveys documenting 256 bird species, 31 mammal species, 8 amphibian species, and 6 reptile species.
+[1] The spectacled bear, South America's only bear species, is one of the most significant residents and uses the cloud forests and páramo extensively.
 Mountain tapirs graze in the upper elevations, while pumas, ocelots, and white-tailed deer are also present.
 The area is particularly important for birds, with Andean cock-of-the-rock displaying in leks in the cloud forest, along with numerous tanagers, hummingbirds including the sword-billed hummingbird, and rare species such as the coppery metaltail and other high-Andean endemics.
 Amphibian diversity is high in the wet cloud forest zones, including several species with restricted ranges.

 Flora Ecosystems

-The vegetation of Páramos y Bosques Montanos de Jaén y Tabaconas is extraordinarily diverse, encompassing multiple ecosystem types across an elevational gradient from montane forest to high páramo.
-The cloud forests are draped in mosses, epiphytic bromeliads, and orchids, with tree ferns and Andean alder forming the canopy in disturbed areas while species-rich primary forest with podocarpus conifers and diverse broadleaf trees dominates intact zones.
+The vegetation of Páramos y Bosques Montanos de Jaén y Tabaconas is extraordinarily diverse, encompassing multiple ecosystem types across an elevational gradient from montane forest to high páramo, with 519 documented flora species.
+[1] The cloud forests are draped in mosses, epiphytic bromeliads, and orchids, with tree ferns and Andean alder forming the canopy in disturbed areas while species-rich primary forest with podocarpus conifers and diverse broadleaf trees dominates intact zones.
 Above the tree line, the páramo is characterized by tussock grasses, frailejones — the distinctive large-leafed rosette plants of the genus Espeletia found across northern Andean páramos — and cushion bogs that store vast quantities of water.
 Polylepis woodlands, composed of gnarled trees with peeling papery bark, occur in sheltered ravines at the highest elevations.
+The threatened cinchona tree (Cinchona officinalis) and Andean cedar are among notable species present.
+[2]

 Geology

 The conservation area occupies the northern Peruvian Andes in an area of complex geology shaped by multiple phases of tectonic activity, volcanism, and erosion.
 The underlying rocks include ancient Precambrian and Paleozoic metamorphic and igneous formations that were deformed during successive Andean orogenic events.
 The landscape is deeply dissected by rivers draining to both the Pacific and Atlantic oceans, creating steep-walled valleys and dramatic ridges.
 The páramo soils — known as histosols or andosols — are characteristically dark, spongy, and highly organic, formed over thousands of years from the accumulation of plant material under cool, moist conditions.
-These soils function as enormous water sponges, slowly releasing moisture to rivers and streams throughout the dry season.
+These soils function as enormous water sponges, slowly releasing moisture to rivers and streams throughout the dry season; the area contains 21 lagoons that feed 17 streams draining to the Tabaconas and Huncabamba rivers.
+[1]

 Climate And Weather